decredcommunity/outreach/community-organizer-playbook.md

 Stakeholder engagement and the delivery of meaningful experiences is one of the most difficult and undervalued tasks in building out a community.
 Consistent and excellent execution of events will be rewarded with a proactive community that participates and sustains the long term growth of the Decred ecosystem.

 Attention to detail and planning is the best way to ensure you deliver a solid event for your community.
-To simplify things, we’ve broken the events guide into key categories as you start the journey of putting together an event.
+To simplify things, we've broken the events guide into key categories as you start the journey of putting together an event.
 For examples the past events visit our [Decred community events repo](https://github.com/decredcommunity/events).

 #### How to plan an event